yomajs/yoma/CONTRIBUTING.md

 - Unit tests run in CI against every commit.

-- /!\ Make sure you have compiled `nexus` with `yarn build` before running the watcher unit tests
+- /!\ Make sure you have compiled `yoma` with `yarn build` before running the watcher unit tests

 ##### System